PrefectHQ/prefect/docs/guides/host.md

 ```
 </div>

-Start the Prefect server and it should begin to use your PostgreSQL database instance:
+Start the Prefect server to use your PostgreSQL database instance:

 <div class="terminal">
 ```bash